qballer/rss-reader/docs/prototyping.md

 }
 ```

 The main point to notice in this component is the inversion of control, main dependencies of the client are received in the factory function.
 I've also used a setTimeout function which calls it's self as the main timer for the polling the feed.
-It happens here every 10s just to make things
-easier to debug.
+It happens here every 10s just to make things easier to debug.

 Issues encountered writing this blog post
 -----------------------------
 1. customElements.define is global.
+Like mentioned earlier
 2. not so simple to reuse.
 3. es6 modules .js files